- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Eating disorders affect approximately seven million American women each year and tend to peak during childbearing years .

-- Pregnant women with current eating disorders were at increased risk of hyperemesis and delivered infants with significantly lower birth weight and smaller head circumference .
+- Pregnant women with active eating disorders are at increased risk of hyperemesis, delivering infants with significantly lower birth weights and smaller head circumferences .

 Causes of Eating Disorders During Pregnancy

 Typically, women who have eating disorders during pregnancy, such as anorexia or bulimia, struggled with this condition prior to conceiving.
 For some women, the changes and symptoms associated with pregnancy may exacerbate the eating disorder, often complicating the pregnancy and jeopardizing the health of mother and baby.

 For other women, pregnancy may encourage improvement or remission in their eating disorder, as the mother seeks to improve the outcome for herself and baby.
 Regardless, because of the crucial needs for both mother and the developing baby, professional treatment should be sought to ensure an eating disorder is not interfering with normal growth and progression of pregnancy.

 Signs and Symptoms of Eating Disorders during Pregnancy

 Women who are actively struggling with an eating disorder during pregnancy will display certain signs and symptoms.
 If you or a loved one is struggling with an eating disorder during pregnancy, these symptoms may help you become aware of what you are dealing with or lead you to reach out for professional help.